dgrant/www-pommedapi/src/content/pickup_dropoff.en.md

 emergency situation.
 <!--/infoBox-->

+## Late drop-off policy

+A “class in session” sign will be placed on the outside door 20 minutes after the start of each class.
+Students who arrive after the sign has been placed on the door will not be admitted to class that day.
+There will be no tuition refund for classes missed due to lateness.

+The teachers may use their discretion on when to put out the sign on days when there is an unusual circumstance such as very bad weather.

+Exceptions may be made on a case-by-case basis in extreme circumstances.

+This policy may seem harsh, but when a child is very late, the entire class is disrupted for several reasons:

+* the child has less play time and still wants to play when it's clean up time, so the transition is harder on them
+* the teachers have to keep interrupting what they're doing to answer the door, leaving only one teacher to supervise and interact with the children
+* there is an increased risk that the classroom door will be left unlocked if a parent leaves without informing the teachers
+* some children who are unsettled get more anxious when the teachers leave them to answer the door:
+  * they get anxious about being left by the teachers (after their parents have already left them).
+  * they develop an unfulfilled hope that it might be their parents buzzing at the door and coming back for them.

 ## Safe Release procedure

 The teachers will follow Pomme d’Api’s Safe Release procedure when releasing your child after